Discrete Imprecise Copulas: Patchwork construction

 \section{Patchwork construction}

 The first contribution of this paper is a general construction of dual pairs of quasi-copulas using patchwork techniques \cite{K-BKOS}.
 We note that the results presented in this section apply to both discrete and full-domain quasi-copulas.
+We first recall the definition of a patchwork construction for quasi-copulas on a single rectangle $R=[a,b]\times[c,d]\subset [0,1]^2$ as introduced in \cite[Thm.
+1]{K-BKOS}.
+Since we are later interested in imprecise copulas, here we use a copula function as the `background' function.
+The patchwork construction given in \cite[Thm.
+1]{K-BKOS} is more general, as it can be applied when the `background' function is a quasi-copula.
+However, in such a case, the analysis of defects is not straightforward.
+Therefore, we do not include this scenario here.